brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 - Minecraft linux users should check out https://github.com/Admicos/minecraft-wayland

 - Java 17+ users can try replacing `-XX:+UseG1GC` with `XX:+UseZGC`, in GraalVM or any other new OpenJDK build.
-In my testing, ZGC reduces FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disablest the enterprise compiler entirely) and increase memory usage, but can reduce pauses/stutters from GC even more.
+In my testing, ZGC reduces FPS/TPS (especially in GraalVM, where zgc isn't fully supported and disables the enterprise compiler entirely) and increase memory usage, but can reduce pauses/stutters from GC even more.
 See this Github page for more optimal ZGC flags: https://github.com/FroggeMC/MC-Java-Flags

 - For Java 8 users: Red Hat builds OpenJDK with the Shenandoah GC.
 If GraalVM 21 is still stuttering, you can try `-XX:+UseShenandoahGC`: https://access.redhat.com/products/openjdk